smcclab/smc-course/_lectures/07-live-coding.md

 - Live coding history
 - Live coding present
 - The big concepts
-- Demos and Technology in Gibber
+- Demos and Technology in Strudel

 # What is live coding